LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 #.
 Students with transcripts issued by International universities or colleges
-     must be *evaluated* by an outside evaluator for GPA calculation and determining if the degree is equivalent to an American Bachelor's degree:
+     must be *evaluated* by an outside evaluator for GPA calculation and determining if the degree is equivalent to an American Bachelor's degree (four-year degree or 3-year degree with an extra year of study after that):
      Applicants may send international transcripts for a general evaluation with **Grade Average** to `ECE <https://www.ece.org/>`_
      for international evaluation and *allow 4-6 weeks*